-5. Our humane and inclusive approach to development is a marked and deliberate departure from the earlier approach of 'provisioning up-to-village level'.
-Development programmes, in the last ten years, have targeted each and every household and individual, through 'housing for all', 'hargharjal', electricity for all, cooking gas for all, bank accounts and financial services for all, in record time.
+Our humane and inclusive approach to development is a marked and deliberate departure from the earlier approach of ?provisioning up-to-village level?.
+Development programmes, which were thus provisioned in the last ten years, however, have targeted each and every household and individual, through ? housing for all?, ?har ghar jal?, electricity for all, cooking gas for all, bank accounts and financial services for all, in record time.

-6. The worries about food have been eliminated through free ration for 80 crore people.
-Minimum support prices for the produce of 'Annadata' are periodically increased appropriately.
+The worries about food have been eliminated through free ration for 80 crore people.
+Minimum support prices for the produce of ?Annadata? are periodically increased appropriately.
 These and the provision of basic necessities have enhanced real income in the rural areas.
 Their economic needs could be addressed, thus spurring growth and generating jobs.